-In accordance with the power granted to the Board of Directors by the Directors Remuneration Policy, and based on the review of the remuneration model and the amounts for the Board and its Committees in relation to market practices, the remuneration specified in the following table was approved on 31 January 2024:
+In accordance with the power granted to the Board of Directors by the Director Remuneration Policy, and based on the review of the remuneration model and the amounts for the Board and its Committees in relation to market practices, the remuneration specified in the following table was approved on 31 January 2025:

-Fixed remuneration 2024 (€ thousand) Attendance fees 2024 (€ thousand per meeting)
+2024 remuneration (thousand euro) Attendance fees 2024 (thousand euro per meeting)

 Members 100 2

 Additionally:

-- Chairman 1.500
+Chairman 1,500

-- Deputy Chairman 107
+Deputy Chairman 107

-- Lead Independent Director 22 -
+Lead Independent Director 22

-Non-Executive Directors also receive remuneration for chairing or being members of Board Committees.
+Non-executive directors also receive remuneration for chairing or being members of Board Committees.

-Committee Position Amount (€ thousand)
+Committee Position Amount (thousand euro)

-Strategy and Sustainability Chairman
+Strategy and Sustainability Committee Chairman -

-Committee Member 40
+Member 40

 Credit Delegated Committee Chairman 70

 Member 40

 Audit and Control Committee Chairman 70

 Member 40

-Appointments and Corporate Chairman 50
+Appointments and Corporate Governance Chairman 50

-Governance Committee Member 30
+Committee Member 30

 Remuneration Committee Chairman 50

 Member 30

 Risk Committee Chairman 70

 Member 40

-Mr. Luis Deulofeu Fuguet will collect at most \in 30 thousand as an ordinary member of the Board of Directors of Sabadell Digital, S.A.U.
+Mr. Luis Deulofeu Fuguet will collect at most €30,000 as an ordinary member of the Board of Directors of Sabadell Digital S.A.U.

-Ms. Mireya Giné Torrens will collect at most €30 thousand as an ordinary member of the Board of Directors of Sabadell Consumer Finance, S.A.
+Ms. Mireya Giné Torrens will collect €30,000 as an ordinary member of the Board of Directors of Sabadell Consumer Finance, S.A.

-It is not envisaged that the non-executive directors will collect any other supplementary remuneration from the Institution or any other Group institution in 2024 as consideration for services rendered other than those inherent to their position, or any other remuneration items such as advances, loans or guarantees, or any other additional remuneration not disclosed in this Annual Report on Director Remuneration.
+It is not envisaged that the non-executive directors will collect any other supplementary remuneration from the Institution or any other Group institution in 2025 as consideration for services rendered other than those inherent to their position, or any other remuneration items such as advances, loans or guarantees, or any other additional remuneration not disclosed in this Annual Report on Director Remuneration.

-Both Mr. Josep Oliu Creus, the Chairman, and Ms. María José García Beato, a Director, will continue to receive the deferred amounts of short- and long-term variable remuneration accrued wholly or partly while they performed executive duties.
+Both Mr. Josep Oliu Creus, the Chairman, and Ms. María José García Beato, a director, will continue to receive the deferred amounts of short- and long-term variable remuneration accrued wholly or partly while they performed executive duties.